 Embryo transfer is a complex process, depending on many variables.
 Dr Bogna Sobkiewicz reminds us to always differentiate fresh embryo transfer from frozen embryo transfer.
 Both of them have their pros and cons.
 The frozen one is used when there is the risk of developing ovarian hyperstimulation syndrome, when doctors conduct pre-implantation genetic diagnosis and when late-follicular progesterone is elevated.
 What’s the most important, It can boast higher pregnancy rates.
 The fresh embryo transfer, on the other hand, is less extended in time but one always has to consider the so-called ‘embryo-endometrial asynchrony’ due to supraphysiological hormone levels after the necessary hormone stimulation.

 When conducting IVF treatment, doctors always have to decide whether to use a patient’s natural cycle or hormone replacement treatment.
-Oestrogen supplementation surely helps to achieve endometrial proliferation and follicular growth suppression whilst by taking progesterone, it is easier to promote the final phase of endometrial preparation.
-In case of natural cycle, endometrial preparation is conducted by using only endogenous steroids (what excludes the risks of exogenous hormones) and the whole procedure requires no medical or pharmacological intervention, except for endocrine and ultrasound monitoring to schedule the transfer.
-And what’s interesting, when it comes to results, a recent multi-center study did not show any significant difference between the natural cycle and hormone replacement treatment in regards to live birth and clinical or ongoing pregnancy rates.
+Oestrogen supplementation helps to achieve endometrial proliferation and follicular growth suppression whilst by taking progesterone, it is easier to promote the final phase of endometrial preparation.
+In the case of a natural cycle, endometrial preparation is conducted by using only endogenous steroids (what excludes the risks of exogenous hormones) and the whole procedure requires no medical or pharmacological intervention, except for endocrine and ultrasound monitoring to schedule the transfer.
+And what’s interesting, when it comes to results, a recent multi-centre study did not show any significant difference between the natural cycle and hormone replacement treatment in regards to live birth and clinical or ongoing pregnancy rates.